 • Clinical Engineer

-Neural Engineering at UIUC
+Neural Engineering at Illinois

 This major, run through the Grainger College of Engineering, will give you a solid understanding of the fields of neuroscience, bioengineering and computer science.
 You’ll study neural circuits and systems, neural data analysis, and more!